Day By Day's Pay It Forward Program

 25 FREE Mini Meditation Booklets for Centers in Need

-Fill out the form or call 888 447 1683 to request Free Booklets
+Fill out the form below or call 888 447 1683 to request Free Booklets

 We're still trying to help treatment centers that need some extra support.
 These are the mini meditation books, 1st edition.
 This mini booklet was printed in Texas by a really nice gentleman--and we discovered some mistakes in typesetting only after he had printed 50,000!
 We didn't have the heart to send them back, so we posted an explanation and put them up for sale.
 Most customers didn't mind and were just glad for the mini meditation booklet with the place for the sponsor's number and the sponsee's sobriety date inside.
 As soon as we could afford it, we went to the corrected 2nd edition.
 For centers in need, we now want to donate 25 of these 1st edition booklets for our Pay It Forward program.